bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)
 - stb_image by Sean Barrett

+## Donations

+D2DX is free software, but if you enjoy the project and want to donate, here's how.

+Bitcoin: 39PdFKeGCDF7t56aumUwe2HCvNCpu88EqR

+(Working on setting up something more practical.)

 ## Recent release history

 ### 0.99.512c